BBVA/archer/archer-common-lib/README.md

 }

 ```
-- When you create the consumer class you need to specify a callback function to manage the events readed.
+- When you create the consumer class you need to specify a callback function to manage the events read.
 ```java
 final ExampleConsumer exampleConsumer = new ExampleConsumer(1, topics, callbackFunction, configuration);
 ```